-- E. Privacy and Security - Contractor shall comply with all applicable State and Federal regulations pertaining to privacy and security of client information including but not limited to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH), as incorporated in the American Recovery and Reinvestment Act of 2009.
+E. Privacy and Security

+1. Contractor shall comply with all applicable State and Federal regulations pertaining to privacy and security of client information including but not limited to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH), as incorporated in the American Recovery and Reinvestment Act of 2009.
 Regulations have been promulgated governing the privacy and security of individually identifiable health information (IIHI) and/or Protected Health Information (PHI) or electronic Protected Health Information (ePHI).
 The HIPAA Privacy and Security Regulations specify requirements with respect to contracts between an entity covered under the HIPAA Privacy and Security Regulations and its Business Associates.
 A Business Associate is defined as a party that performs certain services on behalf of, or provides certain services for, a Covered Entity and, in conjunction therewith, gains access to IIHI, PHI or ePHI.
-Therefore, in accordance with the HIPAA Privacy and Security Regulations, Contractor shall comply with the terms and conditions as set forth in the attached Business Associate Agreement, hereby incorporated by this reference as Attachment IV.
+Therefore, in accordance with the HIPAA Privacy and Security Regulations,

+Contractor shall comply with the terms and conditions as set forth in the attached Business Associate Agreement, hereby incorporated by this reference as Attachment III.
 Contractor shall not use or disclose PHI other than as permitted or required by law.

-- Contractors that provide cloud services software shall comply with terms and conditions as set forth in Attachment # IV. - 2.
-In addition to the aforementioned protection of IIHI, PHI and e-PHI, the County requires Contractor to adhere to the protection of Personally Identifiable Information (PII) and Medi-Cal PII.
+- 2. In addition to the aforementioned protection of IIHI, PHI and e-PHI, the County requires Contractor to adhere to the protection of Personally Identifiable Information (PII); implementing and providing a copy to DBH of reasonable and appropriate written policies and Medi-Cal PII.
 PII includes any information that can be used to search for or identify individuals such as but not limited to name, social security number or date of birth.
 Whereas Medi-Cal PII is the information that is directly obtained in the course of performing an administrative function on behalf of Medi-Cal, such as determining or verifying eligibility that can be used alone or in conjunction with any other information to identify an individual. - 3.
 Contractor shall comply with the HIPAA Privacy and Security Rules, which includes but is not limited to implementing administrative, physical and technical safeguards that reasonably protect the confidentiality, integrity and availability of PHI; implementing reasonable and appropriate policies and procedures to comply with the standards; conducting a risk analysis regarding the potential risks and vulnerabilities of the confidentiality, integrity and availability of PHI; conducting privacy and security awareness and training at least annually and retain training records for at least ten (10) years from the final date of the contract period or from the date of completion of any audit, whichever is later, and limiting access to those persons who have a business need. - 4.
-Contractor shall comply with the data security requirements set forth by the County as referenced in Attachment II. - 5.
-Contractor shall comply with the applicable provisions of 42 C.F.R.
-Sections 455.100 through 455.106. - E. Program Integrity Requirements - 1.
-General Requirement
+Contractor shall comply with the data security requirements set forth by the County as referenced in Attachment II.

-As a condition for receiving payment under a Medi-Cal managed care program, Contractor shall comply with the provisions of Title 42 C.F.R.
-Sections 438.604, 438.606, 438.608 and 438.610.
+F. Program Integrity Requirements

+1. General Requirement

+As a condition under Patient Protection and Affordable Care Act, § 6401.
 Contractor must have administrative and management processes or procedures, including a mandatory compliance plan, that are designed to detect and prevent fraud, waste or abuse.